scrapy/scrapy/docs/topics/selectors.rst

 .. class:: CSSSelectorMixin(object)

-   A :class:`CSSSelectorMixin` object is a wrapper over either XmlXPathSelector or HtmlXPathSelector to select element nodes using CSS selectors syntax.
+   A :class:`CSSSelectorMixin` object is a mixin for either :class:`XmlXPathSelector` or :class:`HtmlXPathSelector` to select element nodes using CSS selectors syntax.
 As a mixin, it is not meant to be used on its own, but as a secondary parent class.
 See :class:`XmlCSSSelector` and :class:`HtmlCSSSelector` for implementations.

    .. method:: select(css)